gsreddy-2021/final_project/Cory_Notes.md

   Tidied up our firebase by deleting the 'user' collection and 'users' document that contained erroneous info

   Added tweets dashboard (dashboard.html)

+  Added the ability to tweet, and very basic ability to rate

+  Next step is to display tweets!